KonradMnich/dyn-sys-analysis/README.md

 # dyn-sys-analysis

 Program containg basic tools for analysis of dynamical systems with two degrees of freedom.
-It is helpful to solve systems of first order ODEs and visualise them via time series, poincare maps, phase diagrams and maybe more in future.
+It may be helpful to solve systems of first order ODEs and visualise them via time series, poincare maps, phase diagrams and maybe more in future.

 ## dependencies